The University of Michigan

 Approach to Therapy:

 My approach to therapy starts with building a therapeutic relationship based on trust, respect, collaboration, and empathy.
 I strive to provide a non-judgmental, validating, strengths-focused environment where clients feel safe to express and explore their thoughts, feelings, beliefs, experiences, and perspectives.
-I integrate elements of multiple approaches and techniques based on each individual client’s strengths and needs, including acceptance and commitment therapy (ACT), cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and psychoeducation.
+I integrate elements of multiple approaches and techniques based on each individual client’s strengths and needs, primarily acceptance and commitment therapy (ACT) and motivational interviewing.

 Approach to Wellness: